paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

 (3) **Balanced representation** — In appointing committee members from the 3 categories in paragraph (2), the Secretary concerned shall provide for balanced and broad representation from within each category.

-(4) **Geographic distribution** — The members of a resource advisory committee shall reside within the State in which the committee has jurisdiction and, to extent 22 So in original.
-Probably should be preceded by “the”. practicable, the Secretary concerned shall ensure local representation in each category in paragraph (2).
+(4) **Geographic distribution** — The members of a resource advisory committee shall reside within the State in which the committee has jurisdiction and, to the extent practicable, the Secretary concerned shall ensure local representation in each category in paragraph (2).

 (5) **Chairperson** — A majority on each resource advisory committee shall select the chairperson of the committee.